Gnopps/AttachMate/README.md

-## Obsidian Rewarder
+## AttachMate for Obsidian

 ### Intro

-This is a plugin that helps you when you drop attachments that Obsidian can't display natively (e.g. email messages dragged from Outlook).
+This is a plugin for [Obsidian](https://obsidian.md) that helps you when you drop attachments that Obsidian can't display natively (e.g. email messages dragged from Outlook).
 It offers two features:

 1. **Remove preview of attachment from note**.
 This is done by removing the exclamation mark before the attachment, so it will be `[[attachment.msg]]` instead of `![[attachment.msg]]`